UVU REVIEW: Students and faculty attending a lecture at Utah Valley University, highlighting academic events and campus engagement opportunities.

 Former Ambassador Michele J. Sison speaks to UVU students about the importance of international collaboration and educational opportunities.

-On the morning when Israel launched major air strikes against Gaza and Lebanon, former US Ambassador to Lebanon, Michele J. Sison, spoke to Utah Valley University students about United Nations’ role in managing global conflicts.
-With over 43 years of experience at the UN, Sison visited UVU to spread knowledge about international job and internship opportunities for students.
+Assistant Secretary of State for International Organizations, Michele J. Sison, spoke to Utah Valley University (UVU) students about the United Nations’ role in managing global conflicts on October 24, 2024.
+With over 43 years of experience at the UN, Sison also spoke about job and internship opportunities for students.

 Sison emphasized that no country can face their problems alone, highlighting the UN’s crucial role in alleviating harm in conflict-torn areas.
 Right now, UN peacekeepers in Lebanon are working to keep humanitarian corridors open, ensuring civilians receive essential aid and safety.